Kokapuk/react-smooth-flow/DOCS.md

 Determines whether to animate layout

-#### `captureDynamicStates`
+#### `captureDynamicStatesDepth`

-Default: `false`
+Default: `0`

+Determines depth of capturing dynamic states.

+- `0` no capturing
+- `1` capture target element only
+- `2+` capture descendants at a given depth
+- `-1` for infinite depth (may hurt performance when used on elements with many children)

-Determines whether to capture dynamic states.
-States that will get captured for target element and all descendants if enabled:
+States that will get captured for target element and all descendants at a given depth:

 - scroll position
 - input and textarea `value`